darokel/postgres-backup-r2/README.md

 - Run `docker exec <container name> sh backup.sh` to trigger a backup ad-hoc.
 - If `BACKUP_KEEP_DAYS` is set, backups older than this many days will be deleted from S3.
 - Set `S3_ENDPOINT` if you're using a non-AWS S3-compatible storage provider.
+- Multiple databases can be backed up by providing a comma-separated list in `POSTGRES_DATABASE`
+- Each database will be backed up to its own file with format: `{database_name}_{timestamp}.dump`
+- When using `BACKUP_KEEP_DAYS`, old backups are cleaned up per database

 ## Restore
 > [!CAUTION]